emberjs/rfcs/text/0000-tracked-properties.md

 Tracked properties do not need to specify their dependencies.
 Under the hood, this works by utilizing an _autotrack stack_.
-This stack is a bit of global state which tracked getters can access.
-As tracked getters and properties are accessed, they push themselves onto the stack, and once they have finished running, the stack contains the full list of all the tracked properties that were accessed while it was running.
+This stack is a bit of global state which tracked properties can access.
+As tracked properties are accessed, they push themselves onto the stack, and once they have finished running, the stack contains the full list of all the tracked properties that were accessed while it was running.

 In our first example, with the `Person` class, we can see this in action: